-- 15.1.1 U.S. SARA Reporting Requirements: No component of this product is subject to the reporting requirements of Sections 302, 304, and 313 of Title III of the Superfund Amendments and Reauthorization Act. - 15.1.2 U.S. SARA Hazard Categories (Section 311/312, 40 CFR 370-21): ACUTE: Yes; CHRONIC: Yes; FIRE: No; REACTIVE: No: SUDDEN RELEASE: No - 15.1.3 U.S. TSCA Inventory Status: All components of this product are in compliance with the inventory listing requirements of the U.S. Toxic Substances Control Act (TSCA) Chemical Substance Inventory. - 15.1.4 U.S. CERCLA Reportable Quantity (RQ): Not applicable. - 15.1.5 U.S. Clean Air Act (CA 112r) Threshold Quantity (TQ): Not applicable. - 15.1.7 California Safe Drinking Water And Toxic Enforcement Act (Proposition 65): The Carbon Black and Crystalline Silica components are listed on the Proposition 65 lists, but only as airborne, unbound particles of respirable size, which is not applicable to this product.
-As such, the Proposition 65 warning for Carbon Black and Crystalline Silica are not applicable to this product.
+15.1.1 U.S. SARA Reporting Requirements: No component of this product is subject to the reporting requirements of Sections 302, 304, and 313 of Title III of the Superfund Amendments and Reauthorization Act.

+15.1.2 U.S. SARA Hazard Categories (Section 311/312, 40 CFR 370-21): ACUTE: Yes; CHRONIC: Yes; FIRE: Yes; REACTIVE: No; SUDDEN RELEASE: No

+15.1.3 U.S. TSCA Inventory Status: All components of this product are in compliance with the inventory listing requirements of the U.S. Toxic Substances Control Act (TSCA) Chemical Substance Inventory.

+- 15.1.4 U.S. CERCLA Reportable Quantity (RQ): None applicable. - 15.1.5 U.S. Clean Air Act (CA 112r) Threshold Quantity (TQ): Not applicable. - 15.1.6 U.S. Clean Water Act Requirements: Not applicable. - 15.1.7 California Safe Drinking Water And Toxic Enforcement Act (Proposition 65): Benzene, Toluene and Ethyl Benzene are listed on the California Proposition Lists.
+WARNING: This product can expose you to chemicals including Benzene, Toluene and Ethyl Benzene which are known to the State of California to cause cancer, birth defects or other reproductive harm.
+For more information go to P65Warnings.ca.gov.
+In addition, to the warning text provided above, the following symbol must be displayed.
+Where the sign, label or shelf tag for the product is not printed using the color yellow, the symbol may be printed in black and white.
+The symbol shall be placed to the left of the text of the warning, in a size no smaller than the height of the word "WARNING".